touqeer16/touqeer16/README.md

 - 🌐 Skilled in PHP, Laravel, React, CodeIgniter, MySQL
 - 🧠 Passionate about building scalable systems and solving real-world problems
 - 🔗 Connect with me on [LinkedIn](https://linkedin.com/in/touqeerfazal)
+-- 👯 I’m looking to collaborate on some cool open source projects in TypeScript, Laravel, NestJS 📫 You can reach me at touqeerfazal1992@gmail.com
 ---

+- I write my backend APIs in NestJS and frontend in ReactJS
+- I run PostgreSQL and MongoDB databases on docker
+- To host my code I use GitHub
+- To build docker images I use GitHub Actions
+- To host docker images I use GitHub Container Registry
+- For testing I use Netlify to deploy ReactJS applications
+- I use Amazon EC2, DigitalOcean Droplets to run my production servers
+- I run Ubuntu Server on production VMs
+- I use Nginx as web-server as well as reverse-proxy
+- I host my domains on GoDaddy
+- I use lestencrypt to obtain SSL certificates
+- I use Minikube and Kind to play with Kubernetes